akiva-capital-holdings/pairwyse-dsl/docs/agreement/Agreement.md

 ```

 _Returns the condition string for provided recordID
-and index for the searching condition_
+and index for the searching condition string_

 #### Parameters